+Depending on a student's program and development, the Dissertation Chair and committee may, or may not, be the same members as the Candidacy Examination Chair and committee.
 Students should begin the process of identifying a Dissertation Chair and committee as they complete the Candidacy Examination.
-Depending on their progress or the interdisciplinary nature of their study, some students may require additional time to form their committees, but as the Candidacy Examination draws to completion, students should have begun formulating their dissertation project and prospectus.
-Depending on a student's program or development, the Dissertation Chair and committee may, or may not be, the same members as the Candidacy Examination Chair and committee.

-Doctoral students must have an approved Dissertation Committee prior to enrolling in dissertation credit.
+Depending on their progress or the interdisciplinary nature of their study, some students may require additional time to form their committees, but doctoral students must have an approved Dissertation Committee prior to enrolling in dissertation credit.

 The Committee will consist of a minimum of four members who are approved members of the Graduate Faculty or Graduate Faculty Scholars (see Graduate Faculty).
 At least three members must be Texts & Technology Graduate Faculty, one of whom must serve as the chair of the committee.
 One member must be an external member from either outside the College of Arts & Humanities or outside the university.

-Students choose their Dissertation Chair from the core T&T faculty, matching as closely as possible their research interests with a faculty member's research specialties.
-Because Texts and Technology is an interdisciplinary field, students also need to pay attention to selecting a chair and committee members who reflect as best as possible their chosen field with respect to its subspecialties.
+Students choose their Dissertation Chair from the core T&T faculty.
 Students should seek a chair with whom they can establish a mutually productive working relationship.
 In this regard, students should assess their strengths and weaknesses honestly, and find a faculty member who can work with them to improve their performance.
+Because Texts and Technology is an interdisciplinary field, students also need to pay attention to selecting a chair and committee members who are knowledgeable about their research topic and/or their chosen field with respect to its subspecialties.
+Each member of the Dissertation Committee must electronically sign the Doctoral and Thesis Advisory Committee Form.

 All Dissertation Committee members, including outside readers, must hold a PhD or other relevant terminal degree, and their credentials must be approved by the College of Arts and Humanities Graduate Office and the College of Graduate Studies.
 One adjunct or one visiting faculty member may serve as a departmental or outside committee member.
 Adjuncts, visiting faculty, and external committee members who are not approved as graduate faculty at UCF must be nominated to serve as Graduate Scholars.
-The nomination form may be obtained from the Texts & Technology office (TandT@ucf.edu).
+Nominations are processed by the Texts & Technology office; the first step is sending the external member's CV to TandT@ucf.edu.

 Committee membership must be approved by the Program Director and submitted to the College of Graduate Studies.
 All members must be in fields related to the dissertation topic.
 The UCF College of Graduate Studies reserves the right to review appointments to a Dissertation Committee, place a representative on any Dissertation Committee, or appoint a co-chair.

-A student may request a change in membership of the Dissertation Committee with the approval of the Program Director and submission of a revised Dissertation Committee form to the College of Graduate Studies.
+A student may request a change in membership of the Dissertation Committee with the approval of the Program Director and submission of a revised Dissertation Committee Form to the College of Graduate Studies.